s1291/parseForces/README.md

 You can omit the `--to-csv` flag to get a space separated fields.

-You can then open the final file in the tool of your choice (Numpy, Pandas, libreOffice Calc, etc.).
+You can then open the final file using the tool of your choice (Numpy, Pandas, libreOffice Calc, etc.).